XLRSeatingBuck-Org/unity-car-jet/README.md

 ## Input does not work

 Keyboard/controller input occasionally does not work.
 Restarting the application fixes this.
+For controllers, make sure all of them are plugged in.

 ## The program crashes